 Because of the lectin factor, other modern Paleo gurus like Mark Sisson, Robb Wolf and Esther Blum, ban beans and legumes as well.
 “Grains contain lectins which can damage the gut lining, which increases inflammation and is a newly discovered feature of not only autoimmune disease but also insulin resistance and liver pathology,” writes Wolf in The Paleo Solution (Victory Belt Publishing, 2010).
 (The lectins found in beans and other foods are also thought to contribute to the above conditions.)
 In her book, Cavewomen Don’t Get Fat (Gallery Books, 2013), Blum calls lectin “gluten’s sidekick” and notes that “lectin overload” can aggravate a number of health problems, including inflammation in the gut.

-On the other hand, beans have some of the highest antioxidant firepower in the food kingdom.
+While lectin can be problematic and cause potential inflammation, this doesn’t make beans a bad choice.
+Beans have some of the highest antioxidant firepower in the food kingdom.
 And they’re the highest-fiber food I know of, with 10 to 19 grams per serving.
 They also have a vanishingly low glycemic load.
 If you want to give the Paleo diet a try for 30 days, I see nothing wrong with trying it, and you may discover that you feel a lot better on it.
 But for most people, I think beans and legumes are terrific foods to consume.

 We independently source all of the products that we feature on cleaneatingmag.com.
 If you buy from the links on our site, we may receive an affiliate commission, which in turn supports our work.